At NCH you’re more than treated. You’re cared for.

 We encourage you to use this information to begin discussions with your family and health care providers about your specific needs and treatment options.
 Due to differences in the severity of illnesses treated, measuring quality of care is not an exact science.
 NCH makes every effort to provide the most reliable data for the quality measures currently available.
 NCH has achieved results at or above the state benchmarks for quality, safety and satisfaction.

 The Joint Commission is an independent, not-for-profit organization that accredits and certifies health care organizations and programs in the United States.
-Northwest Community Healthcare has achieved The Joint Commission’s Gold Seal of Approval for the hospital, home health care, day surgery center, mental health services and youth treatment center.
+Northwest Community Healthcare has achieved The Joint Commission’s Gold Seal of Approval for the hospital and home health care.
 In addition, NCH achieved advanced certification in Palliative Care and Stroke Care.